Wroxton: Roman Catholic

 The Roman Catholic church of Saint Thomas of Canterbury was built in 1894.
 It is unusual in having a thatched roof.

 Methodist

 Goodman Methodist Church was built in 1935 and was a member of Banbury Methodist Circuit.
 It is now a private house.

-Ley line

-Wroxton is on a Ley_line between Rollright_Stones and Chipping_Warden.

 Oxfordshire Ironstone Railway

 An ironstone quarry northwest of the village was opened in 1917 and worked heavily in the Second World War.
 It had its own railway, the Oxfordshire Ironstone Railway, that linked it to the Great Western Railway near Banbury.
 The quarry and its railway closed in 1967.
 A newer quarry close by is now served by road transport only.

 Amenities

 Wroxton has a hotel and two public houses, both public houses are closed and one is currently for sale.
 The North Arms in Mills Lane, named after Lord North, is 17th-century with a 19th-century extension.
 It was controlled by Greene King Brewery.
-Wroxton Abbey who were fundraising to restore the pub abandoned their plans in February 2021 citing the impacts of the Covid-19 pandemic.
+Wroxton Abbey who were fundraising to restore the pub abandoned their plans in February 2021 citing the impacts of the COVID-19 pandemic.
 The White Horse in Stratford Road is mid-18th-century.
 Its proprietors state it was built in 1730 and has been licensed as a pub since 1756.
 The Wroxton House Hotel is also in Stratford Road.
 It is formed from four cottages, dating from the 17th to the 19th centuries.
 It is operated by Best Western.
 Wroxton Church of England Primary School is in Lampitts Green.